 Now go to the web browser and open the URL of your blog to install WordPress.
 It will ask you to choose the blog title, username, and password.
 Provide the details and proceed.
 Within a few seconds, you would have installed WordPress successfully.

 Method #2: Auto-install WordPress

 This is quick.
 It probably takes a minute or less to get you a freshly installed WordPress blog.
 But the problem I have faced back in the days with the auto-installed WordPress installation is that when you change your web hosting at some point, you face difficulty.
-The possible reason is that auto-install feature works with a certain server provided software like Softaculous or SimpleScripts.
+The possible reason is that the auto-install feature works with certain server-provided software like Softaculous or SimpleScripts.

 It could work if you’re installing a WordPress blog just for a testing purpose or to do something unimportant.
 But when it comes to your main website or blog, I won’t recommend using this feature.

 But it’s important to share this with you.
 So that you know the possibility that exists.

 To quickly install your WordPress using this method, just go to the Cpanel of your web hosting and find the auto-install feature somewhere in the Softwares/Apps section.